 According to OSHA, in cold weather, construction workers are commonly subject to health conditions like frostbite and hypothermia.
 These conditions occur when blood leaves extremities to protect internal organs and when the body loses heat faster than it can replace it.
 The risk factor goes up in colder weather and is exacerbated by damp conditions.

-Once you consider the effects the cold has on your equipment, productivity, and worker safety, properly heating your construction site should become and obvious priority.
+Once you consider the effects the cold has on your equipment, productivity, and worker safety, properly heating your construction site should become an obvious priority.

-For information on how to keep your site safely heated, check out this older post.
+For more information on keeping your site safely heated, check out our construction site heating strategies.